Buffalo Bur, Buffalobur Nightshade, Spiny Nightshade, Colorado Bur, Bad Woman, Kansas Thistle, Mexican Thistle, Texan Thistle…

 Solanum rostratum Dunal is the correct and accepted scientific name for the Buffalo Bur.
 It was named and described as such by Michel Félix Dunal in Histoire Naturelle in 1813.

 The genus, Solanum L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 1,224 species in the Solanum genus (as of 5-23-21 when I last updated this page).
+As of 12-18-21 when this page was last updated, Plants of the World Online by Kew lists 1,236 species in the Solanum genus.
 It is a member of the plant family Solanaceae with 100 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Solanum rostratum is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 It is quite different than the map below from the USDA Plants Database but I wanted to use it to show where the species has been introduced in other parts of the world.
 POWO gets some of their maps for North America from Flora of North America, but the plant family Solanaceae has not been included on the FNA website yet.
-The editor of Kew said they would start using maps from the USDA for families not included later in 2021.
+Once FNA includes the family, POWO will update their maps.

 The above distribution map for Solanum rostratum is from the USDA Plants Database.
 It shows the species is native to most of the United States and introduced across Canada.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.